metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 links, grep then filters for the links to thumbnails, extract the URL using cut (assuming a space between "=>" and the URL), and download each URL, and save the output in the filename indicated by the URL.

+When the script downloads binary data, then it won't print it to a terminal unless you use `--force`; redirecting binary data to a file or piping it to some other script is fine, though.

+Use `--verbose` to see what URL the script is requesting.
+This is useful when debugging issues around decoding and encoding.

 ## Client Certificates